nullenvk/mcpack/README.md

 ## Usage

-`MCBuffer` is the most basic structure in mcpack library, meant for describing the output/input buffer for unpack/pack functions.
+`mc_buffer_t` is the most basic structure in mcpack library, meant for describing the output/input buffer for unpack/pack functions.
 Moreover, it allows you to specify whether you'd like to dynamically allocate the data buffer or use a static one.
-In order to create a MCBuffer, you have to use either the `mcbuffer_new` or the `mcbuffer_new_static` functions.
-After you're finished with using a buffer, you can clean it up with `mcbuffer_free` (if it's a static buffer, it won't clean up the data).
+In order to create a `mc_buffer_t`, you have to use either the `mc_buffer_new` or the `mc_buffer_new_static` functions.
+After you're finished with using a buffer, you can clean it up with `mc_buffer_free` (if it's a static buffer, it won't clean up the data).
-In order to deserialize data from a buffer, you have to first create a MCBuffer with use of `mcbuffer_make`, which will encapsulate your data for this purpose.
+In order to deserialize data from a buffer, you have to first create a `mc_buffer_t` with use of `mc_buffer_make`, which will encapsulate your data for this purpose.
 Then, you have to use `mc_unpack` function on it with proper format data.
 If you'd like to use just one function instead of two, you can also use `mc_unpack_raw`, which can use raw byte arrays.
-In order to serialize data, you have to set up a new mcbuffer.
+In order to serialize data, you have to set up a new `mc_buffer_t`.
 Then, you have to use `mc_pack` on it.
 Afterwards, you should be able to read the data by accessing structure's `data` field.
 Output size will be available through the `size` field.